 Given tuition fees make up around 40% of exports (see above), this would suggest that the average international student in NSW spends around $100,000 per year.

 To put The SMH’s statement to the test, the below table compares education exports as exaggerated by the ABS with the number of student visas on issue in Australia, as measured by the Department of Home Affairs:

 Even if we use the ABS’ rubbery export figure, the average international student contributed $67,516 in ‘exports’ in 2019, comprising $28,792 in fees and $38,724 in living expenses (goods & services expenditure).
-Even this is a far cry from the $60,000 figure claimed by The SMH, which is supposedly “on top of their education expenses”.
+This is a far cry from the $60,000 figure claimed by The SMH, which is supposedly “on top of their education expenses”.

 Finally, according to the ABS’ latest national accounts, the average Australian spent $40,700 in calendar year 2020 (calculated as household consumption expenditure divided by the population).